 Neuropathy might be the most common disease that you’ve never heard of.
-An estimated 20 million Americans have some form of neuropathy.
-That’s an astounding 1 in 15 people- we estimate that over 120,000 people in the Austin area have neuropathy.
+An estimated 20 million Americans have some form of neuropathy*.
+That’s an astounding 1 in 15 people- we estimate that over 1.8 million Texans have neuropathy.

 In the US, neuropathy affects more people than all these better-known diseases combined*:

 Peripheral Neuropathy means “sickness” of the peripheral nerves, a disorder of the peripheral nervous system that impairs its ability to carry communication from the brain and spinal cord to the rest of the body (arms, legs and face).
 When the peripheral nervous system is damaged, these messages are not transmitted properly.
 For example, if you feel like you have numbness, tingling, burning pain, or weakness in your hands and/or feet, your brain thinks you are experiencing these symptoms, when really there is nothing wrong with your hands or feet.

 There are many different types of neuropathy, and symptoms and treatment options vary case-by-case.
 The different neuropathies can be classified by the type of nerve cell affected (motor, sensory and/or autonomic), the type of nerve damage (axonal or demyelinating), and the cause.